 To sign up with Techniker Krankenkasse, follow this super fast sign-up form provided by expat insurance specialist Feather.

-Starting October 2021, the sick note process will start to be digitalized.
-The first step will be that your doctor will digitally transmit the sick note to the health insurance.
+Since October 2021, the sick note process is slowly getting digitalized.
+The first step is that your doctor will digitally transmit the sick note to the health insurance.
 The next step, which will be implemented in 2022, is that the health insurance gives access to the sick note information to the employer.
 Until the end of June 2022, all doctors must still hand out the sick note to you and you should still follow the above process.